dvingerh/tb-vol-scroll/README.md

   - Enable/disable requesting of Administrator permissions on start
   - Enable/disable reverse scrolling direction for scroll actions

-## Known problems

-- The auto-hide taskbar feature is **not** supported.
-- Windows prevents scroll event detection while certain windows are focused (i.e. Task Manager) when the program does not have Administrator privileges.
-- Changing or removing audio playback devices can result in bugs or crashes under certain circumstances.

 ## Preview (not always up-to-date)